kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 Authenticating with Kubernetes is different compared to other services, and can be [considered a challenge](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/using_gke_with_terraform#interacting-with-kubernetes) in terms of automation.

 In a nutshell authentication must be setup for the `kubectl` command on the machine running the Toolkit.
-The Toolkit requires the command to be authenticated and the intended cluster selected as the current context in its `~/.kubeconfig` file.
+The Toolkit requires the command to be authenticated, and the intended cluster selected as the current context in its `~/.kubeconfig` file.

 The easiest way to do this is via the selected cloud providers tooling after the cluster has been provisioned:

 - Google Cloud Platform (GCP) can be setup and selected via the `gcloud get-credentials` command, e.g. `gcloud container clusters get-credentials <CLUSTER NAME> --project <GCP PROJECT NAME> --zone <GCP ZONE NAME>`.
 Where `<CLUSTER NAME>` will be the same as the `prefix` variable set in Terraform.
 - Amazon Web Services (AWS) can be setup and selected via the `aws update-kubeconfig` command, e.g. `aws eks --region <AWS REGION NAME> update-kubeconfig --name <CLUSTER NAME>`.
 Where `<CLUSTER NAME>` will be the same as the `prefix` variable set in Terraform.

-As a convenience, the Toolkit can automatically run these commands for you in its configuration stage when the variable `kubeconfig_setup` is set to `true` but it expects that you have configured authentication beforehand.
+As a convenience, the Toolkit can automatically run these commands for you in its configuration stage when the variable `kubeconfig_setup` is set to `true`, but it expects that you have configured authentication beforehand.
 This will be detailed more in the next section.

 ## 4. Configuring the Helm Charts deployment with Ansible